socadk/design-practice-repository/artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md

 -->

 ### Related Artifacts and Practices (incl.
 Alternatives)
 Instances of this artifact are produced when employing a continuous or stage-based [Architectural Decision Capturing](../artifacts-activities/DPR-ArchitecturalDecisionCapturing.md) practice.
+The captured rationale (decision justification) should reference one or more [non-functional requirements](../artifacts-activities/DPR-SMART-NFR-Elicitation.md).

 Many other templates have been proposed; see [activity description](../activities/DPR-ArchitecturalDecisionCapturing.md) for pointers.